siigil/brevity/README.md

 ![Brevity](/app/img/brevity.png)

 ## Purpose
-Brevity is an offline web application that checks your writing for common complexity, such as:
+Brevity is an offline web application that checks your writing for complexity, such as:
 - Adverbs
 - Complex words
 - Lengthy sentences